khval/BasiliskII-1.0/Readme.md

 * Virtual directory share is best avoided, it can be buggy some times.

+Tip: I found using RAD: volume instead of RAM: is more stable, not sure why, using DH0 to DH9 for Amiga volume, can result in corruption, if emulator crashes, be safe use RAD.

 * Running Bailisk II on 16bit screen is not a bad idea, this version of basilisk uses lookup tables, as result 15bit to 16bit + endiness is done in one operation, 8bit to 16bit is also uses 16bit lookup palette table.
 16bit is 1/2 of data to transferee to the graphic card vs 32bit graphics.